CoryMcCartan/website/content/projects/president-2020/index.md

 In addition, certain polling firms have a pattern of producing polls that lean toward one party or another.
 These "house effects" are estimated by the model and used to make adjustments in estimating overall public opinion.
-Negative house effects (red) mean that the firm's polls overestimate Republican support;
+Negative house effects (red) mean that the firm&rsquo;s polls overestimate Republican support;
 positive effects (blue) mean that the firm overestimates Democratic support.

 <table id="firms">